 Beyond developing guidelines, the government also penalizes companies that violate security.
 The Federal Trade Commission recently fined TV maker Vizio $2.2 million for collecting and selling consumer viewing data to third parties.

 At Grand Home Automation, Inc. we are working to apply the standards that are currently being championed by various trade groups to alleviate consumer fears (such as the Cybersecurity Checklist Tool developed by the Consumer Technology Association).
+Our standards are designed to alleviate as many spying tech fears as possible.

 Do you want the convenience of a connected home but are nervous about cyber security?
 Our team is making every effort to ensure that your smart home technology is not only secure but easy to use.
 Contact us today to start the conversation.